0xspringtime/bugtracker/README.md

-available at https://bugtracker125.herokuapp.com/ (temporarily down)
+not currrently available at https://bugtracker125.herokuapp.com/ as Heroku has discontinued free tier